 Still, that’s not to say some people and products didn’t fare better than others during Wednesday’s keynote.

-Office 10 for OS X — the Carbonized version of Microsoft’s productivity suite — looks spectacular.
+Microsoft: Office 10 for OS X — the Carbonized version of Microsoft’s productivity suite — looks spectacular.
 Back in January, Kevin Browne, Microsoft’s Mac business unit general manager, promised more than just a simple port of Office, but a full-fledged update that would take advantage of OS X’s special features.
 Office for OS X merits further scrutiny, of course, but on first glance, the initial reaction is that Microsoft’s development team delivered.

 “The number one thing we had to do was make an application that you could hold up and say, ‘This is what an OS X product should do,” said Browne, as he joined Jobs on stage for Wednesday’s keynote.